robin-ochieng/BioDiversity-Shiny-Application/README.md

 - [Acknowledgments](#acknowledgments)

 ## About the project
-This project is developed to display and analyze biodiversity data specifically from Poland.
+This project is developed to display and analyze biodiversity data.
 It displays information such as species' kingdoms, families, cities etc. The dataset is extracted from [here](https://www.gbif.org/occurrence/search?dataset_key=8a863029-f435-446a-821e-275f4f641165).

 ## Getting started
 - Before running the app locally, ensure you have R installed on your machine along with the following R packages: